WanjikuWanjiku/Cyclistic-Bike-Share-Analysis/README.md

 # Cyclistic-Bike-Share-Analysis
-This is the capstone project for the Google Professional Data Analytics Certificate.
-This is the analysis of over 5 million rows of data using MySQL for the Cyclistic Bike Share Company.
+This is my capstone project submission for the Google Professional Data Analytics Certificate.
+The data contains over 5 million rows which I cleaned and analysed using MySQL for the Cyclistic Bike Share Company.